siddhant-0707/siddhant-0707/README.md

 - 🌱 My interests involve AI Inference, LLMs and just a touch of Web Development
 - ✨ I'm big on promoting open source adoption
 - 🔭 I’m currently working on improving the OpenVINO Toolkit
-- ⚡ I’m currently learning enhancing LLMs through AI inference
+- ⚡ I’m currently learning how to enhance LLMs through AI inference
 - 📫 You can reach me through [Linkedin](https://www.linkedin.com/in/siddhant-chauhan07/)